 A Toronto-based mining company, International Zeolite Inc., has been working to build a North American market for its environmentally friendly NEREA® product.
 The technology directly embeds nutrients in the honeycomb-like zeolite mineral, making it absorbent.

 Research from the University of Havana has shown that if NEREA® is used as a substrate or a soil amendment, plants grow faster while using less fertilizer.

-> Keen to see if the product will perform equally well in Canada, International Zeolite partnered with the Greenhouse Technology Network (GTN) to conduct validation tests and trials with both Vineland Research and Innovation Centre and the Horticultural & Environmental Sciences Innovation Centre at Niagara College.
+Keen to see if the product will perform equally well in Canada, International Zeolite partnered with the Greenhouse Technology Network (GTN) to conduct validation tests and trials with both Vineland Research and Innovation Centre and the Horticultural & Environmental Sciences Innovation Centre (HESIC) at Niagara College.

-> Earlier research also conducted through GTN had identified hydroponic production of lettuce and leafy greens, soil amendment for nursery production and retail plant/home growing solutions as the best market opportunities for NEREA® in Canada.
+Earlier research also conducted through GTN had identified hydroponic production of lettuce and leafy greens, soil amendment for nursery production and retail plant/home growing solutions as the best market opportunities for NEREA® in Canada.

 “GTN and its partners have collaborated with us in a way that lets us bring a positively disruptive agricultural product to market – we couldn’t do this without them.”

 Trials have now wrapped up, and the results are outstanding, according to International Zeolite’s President and Chief Operating Officer, Mark Pearlman, who notes three key outcomes important for growers:

 - Increased yield in a shorter amount of time